AndersDeath/diary2/000-current.md

 # 07 Januar - Sontag - Berlin - 478 Tag der Einwanderung

 I'm so tiered today.
 We finally decided to reject contract on leopoldplatz.
 The place is not so good and I don't like curvy walls in that apartments.
 We are waiting for two answers from two apartment.
 I have a hope to be invited to one of them.
+Will see during the next week.